ldobbelsteen/wikipath/README.md

 ## Databases

 You can have one or more databases served at a time, one for each language.
 A database contains all redirects and hyperlinks of a Wikipedia, which are used to search for the shortest paths.
-Databases can be constructed using Wikipedia's [periodic dumps](https://dumps.wikimedia.org/).
+Databases can be constructed using Wikipedia's periodic dumps (for example, see [here](https://dumps.wikimedia.org/) for the English Wikipedia dumps).
 To build them yourself, the `build` subcommand is included.
 For more information, use its `--help` option.

 ## Serving